adamchristopherson/RepData_PeerAssessment1/PA1_template.md

        xlab = "Interval (minutes)",
        ylab = "Average number of steps",
-       main = "A time series plot of the interval versus the average number of steps taken, averaged across the weekdays and weekend days")
+       main = "A time series plot of the interval versus the average number of steps taken, averaged across the weekdays/ weekend days")
 ```